-The average monthly Social Security income only got a 1.3% boost for 2021 due to low inflation.
-This Cost of Living Adjustment (COLA) raised the average monthly Social Security payment by only $20 to $1,543.
+The average monthly Social Security income got a 5.9% boost for 2022 due to rising inflation.
+This Cost of Living Adjustment (COLA) raised the average monthly Social Security payment to $1,657.

 Social Security was never intended to be a primary source of income.
 It was only ever intended to supplement retirement income.
 However, maximizing your payout can really add up over your lifetime!